MayoCalc / Blog / Everyday

 Tipping Your Hairdresser, Barber, or Stylist

-Hair professionals typically receive 15-20% of the total service cost.
+15-20% for your stylist, barber, or colorist.
 If you had multiple services (cut, color, blow-dry), tip on the combined total.
-If different stylists performed different services, it is appropriate to tip each one individually based on their portion.
+If different stylists performed different services, it's appropriate to tip each one individually based on their portion.
 Traditionally, salon owners were not tipped, but that norm has shifted.
 Most industry professionals now say tipping the owner is both welcome and expected.

 Hotel and Travel Tipping

-Hotel tipping involves several different staff members.
-Leave $2-5 per night for housekeeping, placed on the pillow or nightstand with a note so they know it is for them.
+Hotels have multiple tipping touchpoints. $2-5 per night for housekeeping, placed on the pillow or nightstand with a note so they know it's for them.
 Leave the tip daily rather than at checkout because different housekeepers may clean your room on different days.
 Bellhops typically receive $1-2 per bag.
 Concierges who make reservations or provide special assistance receive $5-20 depending on the complexity of the request.
 Room service usually includes a gratuity in the bill; check before adding more.

-For taxi and rideshare drivers, 15-20% of the fare is standard.
-Most ride-hailing apps (Uber, Lyft) allow you to tip through the app after the ride.
+Taxi and rideshare: 15-20%.
+Uber and Lyft let you tip in the app.
+Actually do it.
 For shuttle drivers at airports or hotels, $1-2 per person or $5 for a private ride is customary.

 When You Do Not Need to Tip

-Not every transaction requires a tip.
-You generally do not tip at fast-food counters, retail stores, medical offices, government offices, or for professional services like accounting or legal work.
+Not everything requires a tip, despite what the iPad at the counter suggests.
+Fast food counters, retail stores, medical offices, government services, and professional services like accounting or legal work.
 The point-of-sale tablet prompts that ask for 20-25% at counter-service locations are suggestions, not obligations.
 Tipping at these locations is entirely optional and at your discretion.

 Tipping Around the World

-Japan: Tipping is not practiced and can be considered rude.
+Japan: Tipping isn't practiced and can be considered rude.
 Exceptional service is simply the cultural standard.
-South Korea: Similar to Japan; tipping is not expected and may cause confusion.
+South Korea: Similar to Japan; tipping isn't expected and may cause confusion.
 China: Tipping is generally not expected at local restaurants but may be accepted at international hotels.
 United Kingdom: 10-12.5% at restaurants if no service charge is included.
 Many restaurants add a discretionary service charge.
 France: Service is included in the bill by law (service compris).
 Leaving a few euros for good service is appreciated but not required.
 Germany: Round up to the nearest euro or add 5-10%.
 Tell the server how much you want to pay rather than leaving money on the table.
 Italy: A small coperto (cover charge) is usually added to the bill.
-Additional tipping is not expected but a euro or two is appreciated.
-Australia: Tipping is not expected but 10% is appreciated for excellent service at restaurants.
+Additional tipping isn't expected but a euro or two is appreciated.
+Australia: Tipping isn't expected but 10% is appreciated for excellent service at restaurants.
 Canada: Follows the same conventions as the United States at 15-20%.
 Mexico: 10-15% at restaurants is standard.

 The Math: How to Calculate a Tip in Your Head